ArmDeveloperEcosystem/arm-learning-paths/content/migration/_index.md

   {{< /tab >}}
   {{< tab header="Google GCP">}}
-Google GCP offers a varity of [virtual machine instances with Arm processors](https://cloud.google.com/compute/docs/instances/arm-on-compute).
+Google GCP offers a variety of [virtual machine instances with Arm processors](https://cloud.google.com/compute/docs/instances/arm-on-compute).
 The latest generation of Arm-based VMs are based on Google Axion processor.
 The largest instance has 72 vCPUs and 576 Gb of RAM.
 It does not offer bare-metal instances.
 It offers `highcpu` and `highmem` VM instances for compute and memory intensive workloads respectively.

 | Generation    | Arm CPU      | Instance types     | Comments  |
 | --------------|--------------|--------------------|-----------|